tedbeast/Java/src/main/java/Guides/!readme_copy.md

 # Core Language Repo
 Hello!

 This repository is intended to help you learn some topics of our core language (java).
 This style of repo grew from my desire for you all to improve at your own pace and skill level.
-You should be able to complete the problems of the Basic section before moving on to the Core section, and you should be able to complete the Core section before proceeding to the Challenges or Advanced section.
-It's fine to skip sections if they are too trivial for you.

-The repo contains:
-* A programming basics package (if needed)
-* A core language package (which should be completed week 1-2)
-* A fileIO package (which you should try after you gain some familiarity with Java)
-* An advanced java package (which you should consider trying sometime after week 2)
-* A coding challenges package (which should be worked on continuously throughout the training)
+It's fine to chapters if they feel entirely trivial, but you should not skip to the next chapter if you don't know how to complete a section.
+Sections are ordered for your convenience.
+I recommend always working on the coding challenges last.

 Every section will contain a readme on how to approach the problems within.